 How can Christmas affect your mental health?

-For many, Christmas is a time of celebration, eating, drinking, spending time with loved ones, and generally enjoying the festive spirit.
+Christmas is traditionally a time of celebration, eating, drinking, spending time with family and friends, and generally enjoying the festive spirit.
 However, for those who struggle with a mental health condition, the yuletide season can be difficult.
+This year, things may be even more challenging as a result of government restrictions separating people from loved ones.
+Many will also be struggling with grief, financial stress and job uncertainty as a result of this year’s COVID-19 outbreak.

-In this blog, we outline the impact that Christmas can have on your mental health, especially in relation to some of the most common mental health conditions that people may experience.
-We will also provide some top tips for coping during the festive period, and how you can minimise the effects that this time of year has on your mental health.
+In this blog, we have outlined the impact that the festive period can have on your mental health, especially in relation to some of the most common mental health conditions that people may experience.
+We have also put together some tips for coping during a COVID Christmas, and how you can minimise its impact on your mental health.

 Addictions and Christmas

 For people who are in recovery from addiction, the increase in temptation at this time of year can be extremely difficult to deal with.
-Not only does alcohol seem to be everywhere, but people are more likely to want to persuade you to get ‘merry’ and have a drink with them.
-With all of the festivities, it’s possible for you to find yourself ‘swept up’ in the yuletide spirit, and what can start off as one innocent drink, can soon lead to relapse.
+Alcohol may still seem to be everywhere, even if you can only socialise with a support bubble or over a Zoom call.
+It’s common for people to persuade each other to get ‘merry’ and have a drink with them, whether on a video chat or in person.

-This is why it’s so important to take steps to stay sober, abstinent and in control of your recovery over the festive period.
+This is why it’s so important to take steps to stay sober and in control of your recovery over the festive period.

-- Try and spend the majority of your time with friends and family who are supportive of your recovery
+- Try and spend your allowed socialising time with friends or family who are supportive of your recovery

 - Watch out for alcohol hidden in cakes and puddings

-- If you must attend an event where alcohol is being served, have a plan in place to leave the moment you start to feel uncomfortable
+- If you are attending even a small gathering where alcohol is being served, have a plan in place to leave the moment you start to feel uncomfortable

 - Remember that Priory offers a free addiction assessment, should you need professional help